 An employer might be legitimately interested in information that could relate to race or ethnicity.
 For example, a job might require fluency in a certain language, familiarity with certain countries, neighborhoods, or customer demographics, and so on.
 If these facts are relevant to the job duties and requirements, the employer may ask about them – but not using race or national origin as a proxy.
 In other words, an employer may ask, “are you fluent in Spanish?” but not “are you Mexican?”
 Similarly, an employer that sells products imported from Japan may ask whether you are familiar with the products, but not whether you are Japanese.

 Questions about your gender and about whether you have children (or plan to) are also forbidden.
 It’s possible that an employer might ask what gender an applicant is, if the applicant is transgender or doesn’t conform to gender-based stereotypes about appearance.
 Such questions are illegal.
-The Equal Employment Opportunity Commission has recently determined that discrimination on the basis of gender identity and transgender status violates the sex discrimination provisions of Title VII; gender-based stereotyping has long been held illegal.
-And, many states prohibit discrimination based on gender identity.
+The Equal Employment Opportunity Commission has held that discrimination on the basis of gender identity and transgender status violates the sex discrimination provisions of Title VII.
+Courts are in disagreement over this particular issue, but the safest course of action is to avoid these types of questions.
+Many states specifically prohibit discrimination based on gender identity as well.